 The starting point for planning your home gym is to do with size.
 Size really does matter when it comes to fitting out your shed for gym work because you are going to need more height than generally comes with a lot of shed kits.

 To determine the shed size you need, measure the equipment you want to use.
-Allow sufficient space to position the equipment and for moving around and stretching.
+Allow sufficient space to position the gym equipment and for moving around and stretching.
 You don’t want to push a set of weights through the shed roof!

 You may have to compromise if you are using an existing shed that is not as big as you want.
-Or you may consider building your own from shed plans instead of buying a manufactured shed kit.
+Or you may consider building your own from shed plans instead of buying a complete shed kit.